Laravel Octane

 ],

-Now Inspector is able to recognize the end of a transaction and monitor your application properly.
+Now Inspector is able to recognize the end of an HTTP requests and monitor your application properly.